Director of Development

 Betsy became a member of GSH in 2010, bringing some 40 years’ experience in the Administrative and Public Relations fields, nine of which were in the local non-profit sector where she previously served as the Volunteer and Outreach Community Coordinator at UCM.
 As the Children’s Resource Coordinator, Betsy connects children in our ABC and HTP programs to educational, recreational, social opportunities.
 As Operations Manager, she assists the executive staff with funding grant proposals and reports.

-Betsy enjoys time spent with her husband Mike and golden retriever Briscoe in their mid-century modern neighborhood of Hollin Hills.
-She especially enjoys time spent with her three grown daughters, son in-laws and being Nana to her grandson.
+Betsy enjoys time spent with her husband Mike in their mid-century modern neighborhood of Hollin Hills.
+She especially enjoys time spent with her three grown daughters, son in-laws and being Nana to Alexander and Olivia.